When you own a property in Spain, you are responsible for the following taxes:

 If the property has been rented, the purchase amount must be reduced by the amount of depreciation corresponding to the rental period.
 The depreciation is also updated on the basis of the year in question.

-Withholding tax: If the seller is non-resident, then the buyer must withhold 5% of the agreed price (regardless of whether the buyer is resident or not), using Form 211 to pay this 5% to the tax office.
+Withholding tax on the sale of the house: If the seller is non-resident, then the buyer must withhold 3% of the agreed price (regardless of whether the buyer is resident or not), using Form 211 to pay this 3% to the tax office.
 The buyer then provides the non-resident seller with a copy of the form, so that the seller may deduct this withholding from the tax payable in the return declaring the capital gain.
 If the amount withheld exceeds tax payable, the excess is refundable.
 If the tax withheld is not paid, the liability for the tax is attached to the property.

 |Sample non-resident tax owed for a property sold|